-Based in Vancouver, Norma consists of seven artists of diverse backgrounds who reside in BC, Saskatchewan, Ontario and Japan.
+Based in Vancouver, Norma consists of seven artists of diverse backgrounds who reside in Vancouver, Saskatchewan, Ontario, New York and Japan.
 From 2001 to 2014 Norma produced installation and performance works that employ absurdity, physical endurance and repetition in an exploration of collective identity and cultural anxiety.
 Norma performed their final work in January of 2014.

 Former member: Ron Tran

 All members of Norma are undergraduates of Emily Carr University.
 Specific details of current and previous post-secondary education available upon request.

 Norma was recognized at the 2011 Vancouver Mayor's Arts Awards as the outstanding Emerging Artist in the field of Public Art, nominated by Barbara Cole.

 Individual awards and scholarship information available upon request.

 01/14 - PuSh International Performing Arts Festival - Performance Works, Vancouver